1. Qualitative thought theory.

 People who pray as a group are unsung stabilizers of the thin veneer that protects society.
 The collective influence of a group is sometimes labelled "The positive power of a mob."

 Not a theory, but a prediction, John Klingbeil did extensive thinking and writing about the future uses of the Web; exspecially people who could battle each other through cyber blessing or cyber cursing.
 John's science fiction novel, Richard Garrett, is about direct and indirect cyber manipulations between spirituality and hypnotism.
 A government Special Forces group of Christly minded monks were tasked with the mission to protect national security interests with their rare qualitative thoughts.
 When needed, only people and monks with qualitative thoughts could gain entry and unlock top secret information stored on the holy cloud.
 The monks were often attacked by corporate military groups that acted like criminal gangs.
 The dark military gangs battled to kill monks and destroy the monks' unique qualitative abilities to protect classified government secrets.
-John wrote about what is currently called The Dark Web, which is the deep and hidden underbelly of the Web.
+In science fiction terms, John included what are currently called The Dark Web and Deep State which are hidden in the underbelly of the Web.

 8. What is the Spindrift theory about how prayer works?